intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 ## Some background on `always_comb`

 The [`always_comb`](https://www.verilogpro.com/systemverilog-always_comb-always_ff/) in SystemVerilog is a useful construct for describing purely combinational logic (no sequential elements).
-Effectively, it lets you write a block of _procedural_ software-like code that represents and compiles into a combinational block of code, assuming you follow some best practices.
+Effectively, it lets you write a block of _procedural_ software-like code that represents and compiles into a combinational block of hardware, assuming you follow some best practices.

 For example, you could write some combinational logic like: